2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 <chapterId>b730462b-7928-5d28-a14f-9ceaa773d3d2</chapterId>

 Achieving the goal of **making a merchant accept Bitcoin as a payment method** is somehow the "holy grail" for many Bitcoin enthusiasts.
-It is like unlocking a milestone in their Pokédex!
-However, because every merchant is different, this task is not easy; and numerous issues arise:
+It's like unlocking a milestone in their Pokémon Pokédex!
+However, because every merchant is different, this task is not easy, and numerous issues arise:

-- a merchant still needs fiat currency to pay suppliers (for now)**;
+- A merchant still needs fiat currency to pay suppliers (for now).
-- need clear and explicit financial reports** that can be sent to their accountants;
+- Need clear and explicit financial reports** that can be sent to their accountants.
-- their payment methods must work without technical or logistical problems**, and employees must be able to receive payments without being able to run away with the till.
+- Their payment methods must function without technical or logistical issues, and employees must be able to receive payments without the risk of theft.

 To these aspects, add:

-- potential merchant biases** toward Bitcoin;
+- totential merchant biases toward Bitcoin;
-- the difficulty of finding a software solution** that works perfectly;
+- the difficulty of finding a software solution** that works perfectly; and
 - but also, **the importance of making them understand the benefits of accepting Bitcoin** as a payment method.

 ![immagine](assets/fr/54.webp)

 ####

-Developing the Bitcoin ecosystem in your city can then involve **acquiring merchants**.
+Developing the Bitcoin ecosystem in your city can involve **acquiring merchants**.
 To do this, the easiest way is to **proceed in steps**:

 1) As soon as you enter a store, **always ask if you can pay in Bitcoin**.
-This will generally result in rejection and a questioning look, but this simple question will gradually lead merchants to see that Bitcoin can be used by "normal people" and is gaining interest as a payment method among the population.
-You can also **rotate two or three people in the same store, a few days apart, asking to pay in Bitcoin**.
-At some point, this will get the merchant's attention;
+This will generally result in rejection and a questioning look.
+Still, this simple question will gradually lead merchants to see that Bitcoin can be used by "normal people" and is gaining interest as a payment method among the population.
+You can also **rotate two or three people in the same store, a few days apart, and ask them to pay in Bitcoin**.
+At some point, this will get the merchant's attention.

-2) once you get the right interest they might ask what Bitcoin is, you can **explain it to them succinctly and in understandable terms**.
+2) Once you get the right interest, they might ask what Bitcoin is, you can **explain it to them succinctly and in understandable terms**.
 For example, that Bitcoin is a currency, not controlled by banks, without a trusted intermediary, that it is incensurable, not subject to inflation, and that fees are lower than in traditional banking.
-You can then **give them a handout**, for example, "21 Reasons to Use Bitcoin" and/or "10 Reasons to Accept Bitcoin in Your Store," and then **give them your contact or that of your meet-up**.
+You can then **give them a handout**, such as "21 Reasons to Use Bitcoin" and/or "10 Reasons to Accept Bitcoin in Your Store," and then **provide them with your contact information or that of your meet-up**.
 That way, when they are interested in a demonstration, they can contact you.

-3) Once this person has decided to accept Bitcoin, **arrange a meeting with them to show the software solution you propose seems appropriate**. **[Swiss Bitcoin Pay](https://swiss-bitcoin-pay.ch/)** looks like an excellent solution in this regard, because:
+3) Once this person has decided to accept Bitcoin, **arrange a meeting with them to demonstrate that the software solution you propose seems appropriate**. **[Swiss Bitcoin Pay](https://swiss-bitcoin-pay.ch/)** looks like an excellent solution in this regard, because:

-- allows merchants who wish to do so to convert their daily earnings in bitcoin to fiat currency, enabling them to pay suppliers;
+- Allows merchants who wish to do so to convert their daily earnings in bitcoin to fiat currency, enabling them to pay suppliers.
-- also allows, if desired, to keep a certain percentage of the proceeds in BTC;
+- Also allows, if desired, to keep a certain percentage of the proceeds in BTC.
-- allows the export of accounting for all bitcoin payments in order to send it to accountants, thus facilitating their work;
+- Allows the export of accounting for all bitcoin payments to send it to accountants, thus facilitating their work.
-- has a user-friendly dashboard for the manager;
+- Features a user-friendly dashboard for managers.
-- but also an ergonomic and user-friendly interface for employees, who will be able to process payments without being able to run away with the cash register;
+- But also an ergonomic and user-friendly interface for employees, who will be able to process payments without being able to run away with the cash register.
-- finally, its cost of use is less expensive than 2 to 3 percent in the traditional banking network.
+- Finally, the cost of use is less expensive than 2 to 3 per cent in the traditional banking network.

 4) **when this business accepts Bitcoin**, it will then be possible for you:

-- visit regularly** to shop;
+- Visit the shop regularly.
-- take the opportunity to **ask if everything is going well**, offering your contact again if necessary;
+- Take the opportunity to **ask if everything is going well**, offering your contact information again if necessary.
-- propose again to come to your meet-ups and events**;
+- Propose again to come to your meet-ups and events.
-- to **add this activity on [the btcmap.org map](https://btcmap.org/)**, and inform [Swiss Bitcoin Pay on Twitter](https://x.com/swissbitcoinpay) to give visibility to this activity; - but also to **potentially organize events in this activity**, such as meet-ups or workshops.
+- To **add this activity on [the btcmap.org map](https://btcmap.org/)**, and inform [Swiss Bitcoin Pay on Twitter](https://x.com/swissbitcoinpay) to give visibility to this activity, also to **potentially organize events in this activity**, such as meet-ups or workshops.

 ![immagine](assets/fr/55.webp)